Built in Birmingham. Forged for the future.

 Our PhD in Marketing includes a short taught component followed by a longer research phase.
 Taught modules allow you to broaden, as well as deepen, your knowledge of research methods whilst undertaking your own research and developing a set of transferable professional skills.

-Our supervisory expertise includes a wide range of theoretical interests and methodological approaches.
-Applicants are urged to study the profiles of individual staff via their university profile pages and contact appropriate supervisors directly before they apply.
+Our supervisory expertise includes a wide range of theoretical interests, research areas and methodological approaches.
+Applicants are recommended to study the profiles of individual staff and contact appropriate supervisors directly before they apply.

-When considering potential supervisors avoid generic emails to everyone in the department as such approaches seldom attract interest.
-It is better to email potential supervisors where you see a direct link to your proposed area of study and/or methods.
+When considering potential supervisors avoid generic emails to everyone in the department or research group as such approaches seldom attract interest.
+It is advised to email potential supervisors where you see a direct link to your proposed area of study and/or methods.
 Try to read some of the work written by potential supervisors and when you contact them, explain how your ideas fit with their existing research and/or stated areas of interest.

 If you are proposing your own research topic, you will need to submit a research proposal.
 It’s a key part of your application, so take your time.
 Your potential supervisors will use it to decide if your research is something they can support.